DOFLinx/docs/docs/tutorials/20_FInding_KeyCodes.md

     When using Mame with Pixelcade or DOF2DMD effects, having the key codes for the Player 1/2, and Coin buttons is essential for the stopping of the on screen effects like "Player 1", "Insert Coin".

-Key codes are different between Linux and Windows.
+Keyboard key codes are different between Linux and Windows.
 A list of Windows virtual key codes can be [found here.](https://learn.microsoft.com/en-gb/windows/win32/inputdev/virtual-key-codes)  A list of Linux key codes can be [found here.](https://doflinx.github.io/docs/linux/15_LinuxKeyCodes.html)

 Your key codes are the last element on the parameter lines LINK_BUT_xx= in your DOFLinx configuration file, DOFLinx.INI .
 They will look something like this;